NY police charge U.N. official with sexual abuse

 Joshi has been charged with third-degree sexual abuse, the police said.
 According to the New York State Penal Code, the maximum penalty for third-degree sexual abuse is three months in prison.

-Joshi's arrest came nine months after a woman, who worked as a U.N. contractor, filed a complaint against him through the United Nations' internal justice system, and eight months after she said she filed a complaint with the police.
+Joshi's arrest comes nine months after a female former U.N. contractor filed a complaint against him through the United Nations' internal justice system, and eight months after she said she filed a complaint with the police.

-Reuters obtained a copy of the complaint made to the United Nations, which accused Joshi of forcefully kissing and touching the employee at a bar near U.N. headquarters in Manhattan on June 3, 2011.
+Reuters has obtained a copy of the complaint made to the United Nations, which accuse Joshi of forcefully kissing and touching the employee at a bar near U.N. headquarters in Manhattan on June 3, 2011.

-On June 5, Catherine Pollard, the assistant secretary-general for human resources at the United Nations, informed the woman, whose contract ended in December, in writing that Joshi would be subject to disciplinary action.
+On June 5, Catherine Pollard, the assistant secretary-general for human resources at the U.N., informed the woman, whose contract ended in December, in writing that Joshi would be subject to disciplinary action.

-Reuters obtained a copy of Pollard's letter, which said Joshi denied the allegations of sexual abuse.
+Reuters has obtained a copy of Pollard's letter, which said that Joshi denied the allegations of sexual abuse.

-U.N. spokesman Martin Nesirky said he could only speak about the U.N. investigation, not about actions taken by New York police.

-"We can confirm that an internal process was recently completed," he said.
-"This is a confidential process and, therefore, we are not in a position to provide any further comment."

 Joshi's arraignment has not yet been scheduled, the Manhattan court clerk's office said.